 - 4.9.1.
-DS14I Subject to authority requirements, rainwater harvesting systems must be fitted to all dwellings comprising the following: - A rainwater tank with a minimum volume of 2,000 Litres (for lots greater than 300m2); - Partial roof area draining to the tank; - Tank connection to all toilets; - Tank connection to irrigation system (if installed); and - Recycled (3rd pipe) water connection downstream of rainwater tank to ensure rainwater is used as a priority. - 4.9.2.
+DS141 Subject to authority requirements, rainwater harvesting systems must be fitted to all dwellings comprising the following: - A rainwater tank with a minimum volume of 2,000 Litres (for lots greater than 300m2); - Partial roof area draining to the tank; - Tank connection to all toilets; - Tank connection to irrigation system (if installed); and - Recycled (3rd Pipe) to be utilised for: clothes washing, outdoor usage & car washing etc and backup supply for toilets. - 4.9.2.
 DS14J All dwellings must be supplied with separate meters for potable and recycled water consumption. - 4.9.3.
 DR15 The HDAP encourages the use of rainwater harvested within home non-potable hot water system and smart rainwater tanks with the ability to discharge in anticipation of flooding events.